AppSecure-nrw/security-belts/blue/load-tests.md

 ## Activities

-- Analyze your specific load requirements and perform corresponding load tests against your application and infrastructure components.
+- Analyze your specific performance requirements and perform corresponding load tests against your application and infrastructure components.

 ## Benefits